auth0/laravel-auth0/docs/Configuration.md

 You can disable this behavior by setting `registerGuards` to false in your `config/auth0.php` file.

-To register the guards manually, update your `config/auth.php` file as follows:
+To register the guards manually, update the arrays in your `config/auth.php` file to include the following additions:

 ```php
 'guards' => [